-The school will continue to seek and follow the advice of LA services, such as specialist teacher advisers and SEN inspectors/advisers, and of appropriate health professionals from the local NHS trusts.
+The school will continue to seek and follow the advice of LA services, such as specialist teacher advisers and SEND inspectors/advisers, and of appropriate health professionals from the local NHS trusts.

-- Children are taught using a variety of teaching and learning methods, ensuring accessibility to the curriculum for all. - Using RAISE ONLINE, FFT Data and Target Tracker and monitoring in school by staff, we are able to track and analyse the achievement of all our pupils. - LSAs work in collaboration with the teaching staff to ensure appropriate support is offered to children with disabilities. - The SEN register is kept up to date by the SENco. - There are appropriate and specific intervention programmes for pupils with SEN. - Individual Education Plans (IEPs) and reviews are in place.
+• Children are taught using a variety of teaching and learning methods, ensuring accessibility to the curriculum for all.

-- Class files have basic medical information for visiting/supply teachers. - Advice is sought from appropriate outside agencies to provide staff with additional information when required. - The review of policies in school is on-going, including the development of a Single Equality Scheme.
+- All children have equal access to resources.
+Provision is made for all abilities and specialist resources are available for children with SEND. - Using Insight, Thrive, PM benchmarking and monitoring in school by staff, we are able to track and analyse the achievement of all our pupils. - LSAs work in collaboration with the teaching staff to ensure appropriate support is offered to children with disabilities. - The SEND register is kept up to date by the SENco. - There are appropriate and specific intervention programmes for pupils with SEND. - Individual Education Plans (IEPs) and reviews are in place. - Class files have basic medical information for visiting/supply teachers. - Ensure all children with disabilities are included on all school trips unless a full risk assessment indicates that participation should not take place. - Advice is sought from appropriate outside agencies to provide staff with additional information when required. - The review of policies in school is on-going, including the acknowledgment of a Single Equality Scheme.